SamG101-Developer/SPP-2/docs/variables.md

 - Declare a variable with the `let` keyword
 - Variable default to immutable - use `mut` to make mutable (see [**mutability**](./mutability))
 - Provide an expression, and the variable-type will be inferred: `let variable = a.b.c().d`
-- Provide no assignment, but a type - variable is unusable until assigned: `let variable: std::number`
+- Provide no assignment, but a type - variable is unusable until assigned: `let variable: Num`

 #### Multiple variable binding
 - Multiple variables can be defined at once through unpacking a tuple
 - If values are provided, the types can be different: `let a, b, c = (1, "two", '3')`
-- If no values are provided, the types must be the same: `let a, b, c: std::number`
+- If no values are provided, the types must be the same: `let a, b, c: Num`

 #### More values on RHS than LHS
 - If there are more values on the RHS than LHS, then there is an error, as there are too many values to unpack